Jesse271828/Jesse271828.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a fourth year undergraduate currently applying to phd programs.
-I started out as a physics major, and I have backgrounds in math probability, stochastic processes, statistics, ML/RL, information theory, and algebra.
+I started out as a physics major, and I have backgrounds in math probability, stochastic processes, statistics, ML/RL, information theory, and operations research.
 For more than a year I've been advised by professor <a href='https://people.eecs.berkeley.edu/~kannanr/'> Kannan Ramchandran</a>.

-In <a href='https://jesse271828.github.io/projects/'>projects</a>, I included many projects in different areas that I've completed in my undergraduate years.
+I included many <a href='https://jesse271828.github.io/projects/'>projects</a> in different areas that I've completed in my undergraduate years.
 They usually begin with a couple quick paragraphs of the incentives behind them, and conclude with the presentables.

-In coursework, I describe the courses at Berkeley that had significant impact on me.
+In <a href='https://jesse271828.github.io/coursework/'>coursework</a>, I describe the courses at Berkeley that had significant impact on me along with the teachers and textbooks who are responsible for them.